-We monitor our loan portfolio and unfunded commitments on a regular basis to determine if any increase through provision for credit losses or decrease through a credit loss reversal in our allowance for loan losses or reserve for unfunded commitments is warranted based on our assessment of the probable and estimable losses inherent in our loan portfolio and unfunded commitments.
-We recorded net credit loss reversals of \$609 thousand in 2022, compared with \$329 thousand in 2021 and \$41 thousand in 2020.
-The loan loss reversals of \$551 thousand recorded during 2022 were primarily due to improved credit quality, partially offset by an increase in specific reserves and provisions recorded due to loan growth.
-The reversal of reserve for unfunded commitments of \$58 thousand was recorded during 2022 due to improved loan quality.
+We monitor our loan portfolio and unfunded commitments on a regular basis to determine if any increase through provision for credit losses or decrease through a credit loss reversal in our allowance for loan losses or reserve for unfunded commitments is warranted based on our assessment of the relevant historical events, current conditions, and macroeconomic conditions.
+Prior to the adoption of CECL, we estimated allowance for credit losses based on our assessment of probable and estimable losses inherent in our loan portfolio and unfunded commitments.
+We recorded net provision for credit losses of \$1.3 million in 2023, compared with credit loss reversals of \$609 thousand in 2022 and \$329 thousand in 2021.
+The provision for loan losses of \$1.4 million recorded during 2023 was primarily due to an increase in specific reserves, loan growth, and downgrades in the participation portfolio.
+The reversal of reserve for unfunded commitments of \$90 thousand was recorded during 2023 due to improved loan quality.

-The loan loss reversals of \$298 thousand recorded during 2021 were primarily due to improved credit quality, partially offset with provisions recorded due to loan growth.
-The reversal of provision for reserve for unfunded commitments of \$31 thousand was recorded during 2021 due to improved credit quality.
-The loan loss reversals of \$51 thousand recorded in 2020 were primarily due to improved credit quality.
-The provision for reserve for unfunded commitments of \$10 thousand was recorded during 2020 due to additional commitments to extend credit.
+The loan loss reversals recorded during 2022 were primarily due to improved credit quality, partially offset by an increase in specific reserves and provisions recorded due to loan growth.
+The loan loss reversals recorded during 2021 were primarily due to improved credit quality, partially offset with provisions recorded due to loan growth.
+The reversal of reserve for unfunded commitments was recorded during 2022 and 2021 due to improved loan quality.